Important Note: Students are responsible for knowing degree requirements and for staying informed regarding changes in their degree requirements.

 Degree requirements are reviewed annually.
 The listing of courses and requirements is therefore subject to change; however, students have the option of using either the degree requirements listed in the Highline catalog at the time they enter the college or the requirements in effect at the time they apply for graduation.

-Educational planners and advisers are available to help students plan their programs.
+Advisers are available to help students plan their programs.
 Students should stay informed of all program requirements, plan their programs carefully and meet with their advisers on a regular basis.
 It is also important for students to remember to apply for graduation at the registrar’s office two quarters before completing their coursework.

 General Degree Requirements